CUBRID/cubrid-manual/en/sql/tuning.rst

 Subquery cache does not operate in the following scenarios:

 * When the correlated subquery contains another correlated subquery.
+(The lowest level correlated subquery is cached, while the correlated subquery that includes another correlated subquery is not cached.)
 * When the subquery is not in the SELECT clause.
 * When the subquery includes CONNECT BY clause.
 * When the subquery includes OID-related features.